media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 Better to be safe than sorry.
 This plugin deletes files!
 Therefore, backup is not only important, it is **required**.
 Do not use this plugin if you are not ready.
 I can't help you if you damage your media library permanently without a backup.

+=== DATABASE CLEANER ===

+To make everything perfect, you will also need to clean and optimize your database.
+If you enjoy how Media Cleaner is made and supported, you will love [Database Cleaner](https://meowapps.com/plugin/database-cleaner/).
+Please give it a try!

 === SPECIAL THANKS ===

 - Mike Meinz, an amazing developer from the US who made a thorough debugging of the whole process, loaded a lot of corrections and optimizations and added support for more plugins.